anolilab/ai-models/.github/CONTRIBUTING.md

 -   First, search the issues to see if someone else already had the same problem as you.
 -   If not, open an GitHub Discussion at [Q&A](https://github.com/anolilab/ai-models/discussions/categories/q-a)
 -   Provide as much context as you can about what you're running into.
--   Provide project and platform versions (nodejs, npm, etc) you can use `npx envinfo --system --npmPackages '@visulima/*' --binaries --browsers`, depending on what seems relevant.
+-   Provide project and platform versions (nodejs, pnpm, etc) you can use `npx envinfo --system --npmPackages --binaries --browsers`, depending on what seems relevant.
 If not, please be ready to provide that information if maintainers ask for it.

 Once it's filed: